tgalvinjr/pitch-IP/README.md

 * access the application on this localhost address `http://127.0.0.1:5000`

 ## Github Pages
-    The UI templates can be tested on [github pages](https://tgalvinjr.github.io/pitch-ip/)
+    The UI templates can be tested on [Heroku](https://pitch-ip-alvin.herokuapp.com/)

 ## Prerequisites
 You need the following to work on the project: